dmtzs/SmartTerrariumR/README.md

 <br>

 ### Installation, libraries and considerations
-* For its correct installation and use you need first python3 and pip3 installed in your raspberry.
+* For its correct installation and use you need first python3 installed in your raspberry.
-* The project uses Ubuntu mate OS for the raspberry.
+* The project uses Ubuntu mate OS(arm64 bits version) for the raspberry pi4 B+.
 * The model of the raspberry is pi4 B+.
-* You can use raspberry models like pi3 and pi3b but are not still tested in this ones.
+* You can use raspberry models like pi3 and pi3 B but are not still tested in this ones.
 * USB cable for connect both boards between them.
-* Execute python3 InstalacionBase.py in order to install all python libraries and configuration needed for this project.
+* Execute "python3 InstalacionBase.py" in order to install all python libraries and configuration needed for this project.
 <br><br>

 ## Arduino program
-The Arduino is used in order to acquire the parameters we want to show through the LCD of the raspberry.
+The Arduino is used in order to acquire the parameters we want to show through the LCD of the raspberry and also receive data from the raspberry to do some actions with the arduino.
 <br>
 All the necesary data will be displayed in the display of the raspberry for its correct manage from the user.